 2. Private Transfer

 Booking a private arrangement/transportation from Civitavecchia to Rome is the most convenient and safer option than the train because you avoid being exposed to risks such as train delays or strikes.
-However, upon booking a car, make sure you do it with a reliable car rental agency and tour operator that can guarantee you the return to the ship on time, and an English speaking driver.
-The distance between Civitavecchia cruise port and Rome is around 69 km (43 mi), or a 1-hour driving distance.
+However, upon booking a car, make sure you do it with a reliable online platform or a tour operator that can guarantee you the return to the ship on time, and an English-speaking driver.
+The distance between Civitavecchia cruise port and Rome is around 80 km/50 miles or a 1-hour 20-minute drive.

-Civitavecchia Port To Rome Fiumicino Airport Transfer (the distance between Leonardo da Vinci International Airport and Civitavecchia cruise port is 65 km (40mi), or a 50-minute driving distance)
+Civitavecchia Port To Rome Fiumicino Airport Transfer (the distance between Leonardo da Vinci International Airport and Civitavecchia cruise port is 70 km/44 miles, or a 1-hour drive).

-Civitavecchia Port To Rome Ciampino Airport Transfer (the distance between Rome Ciampino Airport and Civitavecchia cruise port is 84 km (52 mi), or a 1-hour drive)
+Civitavecchia Port To Rome Ciampino Airport Transfer (the distance between Rome Ciampino Airport and Civitavecchia cruise port is 90 km/56 miles, or a 1-hour 15-minute drive).

 3. Book a Shore Excursion